Be the change - cure someone's blood cancer

 What happens to the person who receives my stem cells?

 Your recipient will have undergone a lot of treatment to get them to the day of their stem cell transplant.
-Your cells will allow their body to grow a brand new immune system that can help stop their blood cancer or blood disorder from coming back.
+Your cells will allow their body to grow a brand-new immune system that can help stop their blood cancer or blood disorder from coming back.

 Can donors get paid for donating their stem cells?

-It's a criminal offence under section 32 of the Human Tissue Act 2004 to offer, give or receive a reward for the supply of cells, and to publish any such offer or incentive of a reward.
 Anthony Nolan is regulated by the Human Tissue Authority, who are responsible for enforcing the Human Tissue Act.
-We are also accredited by World Marrow Donor Association, an international accreditation body for donor registries and cord blood banks, their standards are clear that donors must not be paid for their donation.
+We are also accredited by World Marrow Donor Association, an international accreditation body for donor registries and cord blood banks.
+Their standards clearly state that donors must not be paid for their donation.

 If you have a question that we haven’t answered here, please email our team at donor.support@anthonynolan.org